-Tinea versicolor usually is asymptomatic.
+Tinea versicolor is asymptomatic.
 Classically, it causes the appearance of multiple tan, brown, salmon, pink, or white scaling patches on the trunk, neck, abdomen, and occasionally face.
 The lesions may coalesce.
 In light-skinned patients, the condition is often diagnosed in summer months because the lesions, which do not tan, become more obvious against tanned skin.
 Tinea versicolor is benign and is not considered contagious.

-Diagnosis is based on clinical appearance and by identification of hyphae and budding cells (“spaghetti and meatballs”) on potassium hydroxide wet mount of fine scale scrapings.
-A Wood light examination reveals golden-white fluorescence.
+Diagnosis of tinea versicolor is based on clinical appearance and by identification of hyphae and budding cells (“spaghetti and meatballs”) on potassium hydroxide wet mount of fine scale scrapings.
+Vitiligo with depigmented macules should also be considered.

 Recurrence is almost universal after treatment because the causative organism is a normal skin inhabitant.
-Fastidious hygiene, regular use of zinc pyrithione soap, or once-monthly use of topical antifungal therapy lowers the likelihood of recurrence.
+Fastidious hygiene, regular use of pyrithione zinc soap, or once-monthly use of topical antifungal therapy lowers the likelihood of recurrence.